department-of-veterans-affairs/va.gov-team/teams/vsp/teams/contact-center/research/Q2-2022/VA_Caller/convoguide-veteran.md

 ## Main Questions 30 -40 minutes

-· When did you last encounter a problem on VA.gov, what steps do you take to contact the VA call center about your issue?
+· When did you last encounter a problem on VA.gov, and what steps do you take to contact the VA call center about your issue?

+· How many calls has taken place for this issue?

 · Can you describe in a few sentences describe the issue?
 Were you in mobile or on a desktop?
 Can you recreate the issue that you had on VA.gov?

 · Which kind of communication do you rely on the most (phone, email, SMS, assistance with aide, or other)?